dlang/DIPs/DIPs/DIP10xx.md

 ```

 ## Compilation Performance
 Many D projects experience very slow compilation caused by explosive template expansion.
-Leading causes of template explosion tend to involve recursive expansion, and this most often looks like some form of static map (including `staticMap`).
+Leading causes of template explosion tend to involve recursive expansion, and this most often looks like some form of static map (including `staticMap`), or static fold.

 Existing solutions where `...` may be applied are implemented using recursive template instantiation.
-Each template instantiation populates the symbol table, and it is common that the arguments to such templates generate very long mangled names.
+Each template instantiation populates the symbol table, and it is common that the arguments to such templates generate very long and expensive mangled names.

 By contrast, operator `...` generates no junk symbols at all and so avoids associated cost in compile time.